On The Geometry and Topology of Cayley Condition in Poncelet Porism for Triangles: Introduction

 \section{Introduction}

 Poncelet's porism, dating back to the early 19th century, represents one of the most elegant results in projective geometry.
 The theorem states that given two non-degenerate conics, if there exists one n-sided polygon inscribed in one conic and circumscribed about the other, then there exist infinitely many such polygons.
 This remarkable closure property has attracted significant attention from mathematicians for over two centuries and continues to reveal deep connections between algebraic geometry, differential geometry, and complex analysis.
-A throughout treatment with many extensions appears in~\cite{Dragovic-Radnovic-2011}.
+A thorough treatment with many extensions appears in~\cite{Dragovic-Radnovic-2011}.

 Cayley's contribution, formulated in the mid-19th century, provided an algebraic characterization of when such polygons exist.
-Through the polynomial expansion of $\sqrt{\det(tC + D)}$, where $C$ and $D$ are the matrices of the conics, Cayley established precise conditions on the coefficients that determine the existence of n-sided Poncelet polygons.
-For triangles, this condition is particularly elegant: the coefficient of $t^2$ in the Taylor expansion must vanish.
+Through the polynomial expansion of $\sqrt{\det (tC + D)}$, where $C$ and $D$ are the matrices of the conics, Cayley established precise conditions on the coefficients that determine the existence of n-sided Poncelet polygons.
+For triangles, this condition is particularly elegant: the coefficient of $t^{2}$ in the Taylor expansion must vanish.

 Despite the extensive literature on Poncelet's porism and Cayley's conditions, several fundamental geometric questions remain unexplored.
 In particular, the differential-geometric and topological properties of the set of conic pairs satisfying Cayley's conditions have not been thoroughly investigated.
-This paper addresses this gap by examining the smoothness and topological properties of the Cayley set—the locus of conic pairs that admit Poncelet polygons.
+This paper addresses this gap by examining the smoothness and topological properties of the Cayley set---the locus of conic pairs that admit Poncelet polygons.
 In this paper, we focus on the case of triangles.
+There is however, one major exception: in~\cite{Jakob-93}, a fine moduli space is constructed for such pairs of conics with a fixed bitangent.
+Given the sparsity of the literature on the subject, we will devote section~\ref{sec::previous_work} to a more detailed review of~\cite{Jakob-93} and a comparison with our work.

 Our main contributions are as follows.
 First in section~\ref{sec::manifold}, we provide an explicit formulation of the Cayley equation for triangles in terms of the coefficients of the conics.
 Second, we prove that the Cayley set is a complex manifold by showing it is an open subset of a smooth complex algebraic variety with a natural fiber bundle structure.
 We also show that it is connected.